Sypher12233/CC_jammming/README.md

     npm install --global surge
     ```

-92. Before you deploy. you need to think of a domain name with the following format:
+92. BEFORE YOU PROCEED, you need to think of a domain name with the following format:

     ```text
     SOME_NAME.surge.sh